FDOT District Four - Palm Beach Header Image

 Traffic Impacts:

 The northbound sidewalk between S.R.
 806/Atlantic Avenue and Saturnia Isles Boulevard will be closed.
-Pedestrians will be detoured to the southbound sidewalk at S.R.
+Pedestrians are detoured to the southbound sidewalk at S.R.
 806/Atlantic Avenue and Saturnia Isles Boulevard.
-Please note that motorists exiting Rio Grande will be diverted south as the construction work is north of their community.
+Please note that motorists exiting Rio Grande will be directed south as the construction work is north of their community.

 S.R.
 806/Atlantic Avenue

-One eastbound lane on S.R.
+One lane in each direction on S.R.
 806/Atlantic Avenue may be closed from Lyons Road to the Turnpike 7 a.m. to 5 p.m., Monday through Friday, for roadway widening

 The westbound sidewalk on the north side of S.R.
-806/Atlantic Avenue from Lyons Road to the Turnpike will be closed.
-Pedestrians will be detoured to the eastbound sidewalk on the south side of S.R.
-806/Atlantic Avenue.
+806/Atlantic Avenue from Lyons Road to the Turnpike is closed.
+Pedestrians are detoured to the eastbound sidewalk on the south side of SR 806/Atlantic Avenue.

 CENTRAL PALM BEACH COUNTY PROJECTS